Short Bowel Syndrome in Children

 - Extra nutritional supplements such as fiber or fat

 - Electrolyte solutions.
-Your child may take these by mouth (orally) or through an IV (intravenous line).
+Your child may take these by mouth or through an IV

-- Medicines to prevent liver damage.
-These are given to children on parenteral nutrition.
+- Medicines to prevent liver damage, which are given to children on parenteral nutrition

 - Medicines to help the small intestine adapt

-What are the possible complications of short bowel syndrome in a child?
+What are possible complications of short bowel syndrome in a child?

 This condition can cause serious issues.
-Your child’s healthcare provider will watch for complications.
-He or she will also try to treat any problems early on.
+Your child’s healthcare provider will watch for complications and try to treat any problems early on.
 Complications depend on which part and how much of the intestine was removed.

-If problems aren’t treated well, your child can have diarrhea.
+If problems aren’t treated correctly, your child can have diarrhea.
 This can cause dehydration, weight loss, and malnutrition.
 It may even lead to death.

 Other complications can include:

 - Liver disease.
 This can happen from long-term use of parenteral nutrition.
-In rare cases, this may lead to a liver transplant.
+In rare cases, your child may need a liver transplant.

-- Your child may need to have his or her gallbladder removed.
+- Your child may need to have their gallbladder removed.